-Upon our review, we find that the record demonstrates that the circuit court was presented with ample evidence of petitioner's abuse of the subject children.
-Moreover, substance abuse was not the only factor upon which petitioner was adjudicated.
-In addition to the testimony that petitioner appeared to have sores and marks on his face and arms that were consistent with signs of substance abuse, the circuit court was presented with evidence that petitioner's home was in an unsanitary and unlivable condition, and that petitioner failed to secure dental treatment for the children.
+Upon our review, we find that the record demonstrates that the circuit court was presented with ample evidence of petitioner's abuse.
+Moreover, it is clear that substance abuse was not the only issue upon which petitioner was adjudicated.
+In addition to the testimony that petitioner appeared to have sores and marks on her face and arms that were consistent with signs of substance abuse, the circuit court was presented with evidence that petitioner's home was in an unsanitary and unlivable condition and she failed to secure dental treatment for the children.
 A DHHR worker testified that the home was filthy, the mattresses and bedding were dirty, and the children were not clean.
-She also testified that the oldest child, L.G.-1, had only been to a dentist once and had four of her teeth extracted due to "bottle rot."
-She further testified that another child, K.G., required emergency dental surgery as a result of severe tooth decay.
-The mother's undisputed testimony at adjudication was that the three youngest children had never been to a dentist and still drank from a baby bottle.
-Based upon the record, the evidence of abuse and neglect was sufficient to support the circuit court's findings that petitioner was an abusing parent and that the children were abused and neglected.
+The worker also testified that the oldest child, L.G.-1, had only been to a dentist once and had four of her teeth extracted due to "bottle rot."
+The worker further testified that another child, K.G., required emergency dental surgery as a result of severe tooth decay.
+Petitioner admitted that the three youngest children had never been to a dentist and still drank from a baby bottle.
+Based upon the record, the evidence of abuse and neglect is sufficient to support the circuit court's findings that petitioner was an abusing parent and that the children were abused and neglected.